dubiZA/dubiza.github.io/content/post/aws/securing-a-personal-aws-account/secure-multi-account-setup-part-1.md

   - Root user access keys have been deleted if they existed
   - No IAM users have been created in the root account

-Remember, the AWS Organization management account is not intended to be used for running workloads.
-This account should be locked down, without IAM users and roles that could get the account compromised.
-The Org management account can be considered as the weakest link in the multi-account architecture because some of the additional protection that can be added to member accounts do not work on the management account.
+Remember, the AWS Organization management account _is not intended to be used for running workloads_.
+This account should be locked down and be without IAM users and roles that could get the account compromised.
+The org management account can be considered one of the weakest links in a multi-account architecture because some of the additional guardrails that can be added to member accounts do not work on the management account.
 So, keep it secret, keep it safe!

+That concludes part 1 of this multi-part series.
+Stay tuned for part 2!

 [create-account]: https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/ "Create and Activate an AWS Account"